SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

       - The specified command does not exist.

     * - CommandFailed
-      - The command failed to execute.
+      - The command failed to execute. *This may be removed as it's not really needed.*

     * - CommandRunning
       - The command is already executing.